 Application documents include:

 Universities may have additional requirements.
-Make sure to ask for detailed information before applying to your chosen university in Israel.
+Make sure to learn more about how to apply to a university in Israel ahead of time.

 Immigrants and students lacking the necessary qualifications may attend a special preparatory program, which enables them to apply for admission.
 A standardized test is used as a higher education admission exam.
 The test covers three areas: quantitative and verbal reasoning and English language proficiency.
 It is administered by the Israeli National Institute for Testing and Evaluation (NITE).